eigerco/axelar-relayer-core/README.md

 For GCP, you may need to provide authentication credentials by uncommenting the relevant volume mounts and environment variables in the Docker Compose file.

 #### Using the NATS Backend

+**IMPORTANT**: Nats is used only for development and **SHOULD NOT** be used in production as the implementation is not robust enough and wasn't finished fully

 To run the components with NATS as the backend: